Zehner

 Zehner is an unincorporated community in the rural municipality of Edenwold No. 158, Saskatchewan in Saskatchewan.
 This community is approximately 19 km (12 miles) northeast of Regina.
-It is also the administrative headquarters of the Piapot Cree First Nation band government.
+It is also the administrative headquarters of the Piapot First Nation band government.
+Actor John Vernon was born in Zehner.

 History

 A post office was established in 1901 under the name of Arat.
-In 1914 the name was changed to Zehner.
+In 1914, the name was changed to Zehner.